✓ Certified Odoo Implementation Partner

 Businesses where reporting, inventory accuracy, or operational control is the main reason for ERP.

-Heads up: Odoo subscription rates depend on plan, user count, and billing cycle — they're not included in the bands above.
+Heads up: Odoo subscription rates depend on plan, seat count, and billing cycle.
+They are not included in the bands above.
 Confirm the latest pricing on Odoo's pricing page before locking your budget.

 Cost drivers